amboar/fpos/README.md

 *Installation*

-Despite being a Python-based project, installation of `fpos` is driven by `make`:

-    $ make install-user

-`make` is used to manage configuration of `ccan` modules used by `fpos`, and to then drive `distutils` for the remainder of the installation.
-On Linux distros this will install `fpos` and other scripts into `~/.local/bin`, so make sure this is listed in your `$PATH`.
+Despite being a Python-based project, installation of `fpos` is driven by `make`. `make` is used to manage configuration of `ccan` modules used by `fpos`, and to then drive `distutils` for the remainder of the installation.
+On Linux distros the following steps will install `fpos` and other scripts into `~/.local/bin`, so make sure this is listed in your `$PATH`.

-The above command is enough if the system already provides the dependencies listed in `requirements.txt`.
-If these dependencies are not installed, then `make` can again be invoked to drive `pip` to install the required modules:
+If the system already provides the dependencies listed in `requirements.txt` then the following step can be skipped.
+However if the dependencies are not installed, then `make` can be invoked to drive `pip` to install the required
+modules:

-    $ sudo make pip
+    $ make pip

+Once the dependencies are available on the system, install `fpos`:

+    $ make install

-If installing the dependencies system-wide isn't desirable, then `fpos` can also be installed in a virtualenv.
+Further, `fpos` can be installed in a virtualenv.
 The `Makefile` has several targets to help generate and install `fpos` with respect to the virtualenv.
-The default name for the virtualenv directory is `ve`, which can be changed through the `VE_NAME` make variable.
-The virtualenv is created in the current working
+The default name for the virtualenv directory is `ve` and it is created in the current working directory:
-directory:

     $ make ve
     $ source ve/bin/activate
-    $ make pip
+    $ make pip-ve
-    $ make install
+    $ make install-ve
     $ deactivate

-To create a virtualenv with a custom name, the first `make` invocation above
-becomes:

-    $ make foo VE_NAME=foo

 Generating the virtualenv may take a while as fpos depends on numpy/scipy/matplotlib which are sizeable dependencies with native extensions.